gvram13541/JJD/Frontend/README.md

     b.By using reacts routers and route as a differt link, that loads the new page.<br>
         i.
 For example /, /login, /register.<br>
         ii.Despite the URL changing, React still prevents a full page reload — it remains a single-page app under the hood.<br>
+2. Cross-Origin Cookie Transmission: For session-based authentication between a frontend (e.g., localhost:5173) and a backend (e.g., localhost:8000), you must explicitly instruct the browser to send cookies in the cross-origin request.
+    a.
+This is achieved by setting credentials: 'include' (for fetch) or withCredentials: true (for axios) on the frontend API call.

 ## Learning in Backend
 1. Only validation credentials is not proper authentication, sending a seesion id or token for every api is a proper authentication.
+2. sessions won't be created in django for POST calls due to csrf, to by pass this use csrf excempt decorator.
+3. We can't directly apply decorators to classes as decorators are wrappers around methods.
+Using `@method_decorator` allows us to apply a function decorator to a class method, specifying the target method (like 'dispatch').
+4. Generally APIView calls the `dispatch()` method, which then calls your methods inside the class based on the request made.
+5. Cross-Origin Session Persistence (Cookie Issue): Maintaining a session across different ports/origins (Frontend $\to$ Backend) requires careful configuration of cookie attributes in `settings.py`.
+    a.
+Setting `SESSION_COOKIE_SAMESITE = "None"` and `CSRF_COOKIE_SAMESITE = "None"` allows cross-site requests, but requires setting the cookies to `Secure=True` in modern browsers, which mandates running the backend over HTTPS.
+    b.
+For local HTTP development, setting `SESSION_COOKIE_SAMESITE = "Lax"` and `CSRF_COOKIE_SAMESITE = "Lax"` is generally the easier workaround.
+6. Domain Consistency is Critical: Browsers treat `localhost` and `127.0.0.1` as entirely separate domains for cookie purposes, even though they point to the same machine.
+    a. struggled here as I gave localhost and 127.0.0.1 both in cross orging setting in settings.py file.
+    b.
+Ensure the URL used by the frontend to make API calls (eg: address.jsx: fetch('http://localhost:8000/...')) exactly matches the host Django uses to set cookies (which should also be localhost).
+Inconsistent usage (e.g., fetching to 127.0.0.1 after logging in to localhost) will cause the session cookie to be dropped, resulting in a 401 Unauthorized error.
+7. You can remove `TEMPLATES`, `STATIC_URL`, `AUTH_PASSWORD_VALIDATORS`(not using built-in user model) if youare not serving static files, html templates in the backend.